herereadthis/Sagaxus/docs/bayesian-statistics.md

 3. Analyze the data

 * **Statistic** - anything that can be computed from collected data
+  * To be more specific, statistic is a rule for computing something, value is what is computed
   * Is a coin fair if it lands 60 heads out of 100 tosses?
 * **Probability** - the likelihood that an event occurs
   * What is the likelihood of landing 60 heads out of 100 coin tosses